artemis-sbs/sbs_utils/mkdocs/docs/mast/overview.md

 ### Setting data vs. XML Variable

-Mast you can set data that is shared by the se:rver, all client consoles and all tasks.
+{{ab.m}} you can set data that is shared by the server, all client consoles and all tasks.
 You can scope data to the task.
 You can pass data to a task.
 This allows task to be scheduled multiple times.
 PyMast has the added ability to scope data to a label since it is a function in python.